wilsonliciousssssss/Overseer-/README.md

 ## What This Project Does

 Overseer Advisor turns a simple stock ticker input into a structured stock analysis workflow.
-Current version workd with US Stocks
+Current version works with US Stocks.

 Users can enter tickers such as: